 While I love all things almond joy, I decided to attempt replicating a chocolate walnut brownie which is probably my favorite dessert of all time.
 In fact, whenever I purchase protein bars, I almost always gravitate towards the brownie flavor.

-Packed with heart-healthy walnuts and antioxidant rich cocoa powder, these energy bites are great for stashing in your gym bag, storing in the diaper bag or keeping on hand for after-school snacks.
+Packed with heart-healthy walnuts and antioxidant-rich cocoa powder, these energy bites are great for stashing in your gym bag, storing in the diaper bag, or keeping on hand for after-school snacks.
 The omega-3’s in the walnuts provide just enough healthy fat to keep you satisfied.
 Dates are also a natural energy source that is low on the Glycemic Index (GI) meaning they help slow down your body’s absorption of sugar.
 No sugar crash for you; just a steady source of energy to keep you going.

 No forks required.

 - Place dates in a medium bowl and cover with warm water.
 Let soak for 5 minutes to soften then drain.

 - Add drained dates and all remaining ingredients into a food processor and pulse until mixture turns into the consistency of sand.
 (Depending on your food processor, this could take several minutes so don't worry if it doesn't happen right away!)

 - Remove blade from the unit.
 To form balls, press mixture into a small stainless steel scoop then roll in between your palms to form evenly sized bites.
 Continue until mixture is gone.

 - You can enjoy room temperature or let chill for 30 minutes before enjoying.